ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 **Conceptual Variables vs Operational Definitions**

 - A **Conceptual Variable** is some abstract general construct.
-- An **Operational Definition** is a measureable definition for a conceptual variable in research.
+- An **Operational Definition** is a measurable definition for a conceptual variable in research.

 **Construct Validity**: The extent to which the experiment measures and manipulates variables in the study actually measure or manipulate what they are meant to.